PyThaiNLP/classification-benchmarks/README.md

 # Thai Text Classification Benchmarks

-We provide 4 datasets for Thai text classification in different styles, objectives, and number labels.
+We provide 4 datasets for Thai text classification in different styles, objectives, and number of labels.
 We also created some preliminary benchmarks using [fastText](https://fasttext.cc), linear models (linearSVC and logistic regression), and [thai2fit](https://github.com/cstorm125/thai2fit)'s implementation of [ULMFit](https://arxiv.org/abs/1801.06146).

 `prachathai-67k`, `truevoice-intent`, and all code in this repository are released under Apache License 2.0 by [pyThaiNLP](https://github.com/PyThaiNLP/). `wisesight-sentiment` is released to public domain, using Creative Commons Zero v1.0 Universal license, by [Wisesight](https://wisesight.com/). `wongnai-corpus` is released under GNU Lesser General Public License v3.0 by [Wongnai](https://www.wongnai.com/).